Index

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

 However, until 2019/20, emergency hospital admissions among children aged 0-4 years had consistently been significantly higher in Hull compared to England with over 3,000 admissions in Hull per year.
-Until 2020/21, the rate had not changed much over time, although there had been reductions since 2011/12 and 2012/13, but there is year-on-year variability.
-The large reduction seen in 2020/21 is due to the COVID-19 pandemic when the numbers of people attending hospital fell significantly across the country.
+Until 2020/21, the rate had not changed much over time, although there had been some year-on-year changes.

 Compared with benchmark